godotengine/godot-website/collections/_article/dev-snapshot-godot-3-6-beta-5.md

 The 3D view menu now offers a new (long overdue) option, "View Selected Mesh Stats".
 This will display total triangle, vertex, and index counts for the selected meshes (and multimeshes).

-This is incredibly useful information for diagnosing performance and checking imported meshes, and use in conjunction with mesh merging and LOD.
+This is incredibly useful information for diagnosing performance and checking imported meshes, and for use in conjunction with mesh merging and LOD.

 ### SceneTree dock's filter improvements ([GH-67347](https://github.com/godotengine/godot/pull/67347))